 Looking at my mesh system comparison, it is also the TP-Link Deco system that has the highest average rating with the lowest percentage of 1-star reviews.
 So it is not just me who thinks they are good.

-The powerline approach isn’t a magic bullet though, powerline still suffers for performance degradation over distance and depends on the quality of your wiring.
+The powerline approach isn’t a magic bullet though, powerline still suffers performance degradation over distance and depends on the quality of your wiring.
 In my limited testing against the FRITZ!Repeater 3000 it comfortably outperforms it but it looks like it offers similar speeds to the more expensive Netgear Orbi RBK50V I have previously reviewed.

 TP-Link Deco P9 Review Rating